PraneethJain/IIITorrent/README.md

 Installation
 ------------

-The program can be run on Linux and Windows and requires:
+The program works on Linux, macOS, and Windows.
+It requires:

 * Python 3.5+
 * `aiohttp`, `bencodepy`, and `bitarray` modules